crocs-muni/coinjoin-analysis/README.md

 <a id="ecj-rerun"></a>
 ### 3. Re-run analysis from already extracted coinjoins (```--action analyze_only```)
-The coinjoin extraction part is time consuming.
-If new analysis methods are added or udated, only the anlaysis part can be re-run.
+The coinjoin extraction part is time-consuming.
+If new analysis methods are added or updated, only the analysis part can be rerun.
 To execute again only analysis (extraction must be already done with files like ```coinjoin_tx_info.json``` already created), run:
 ```
 parse_cj_logs.py --action analyze_only --target-path path_to_experiments
 ```

 If the analysis finishes successfully, the following files are created:
   * ```coinjoin_stats.3.pdf, coinjoin_stats.3.pdf``` ... multiple graphs capturing various analysis results obtained from coinjoin data.
-  * ```coinjoin_tx_info_stats.json``` ... captures information about participation of every wallet in given coinjoin transaction.
+  * ```coinjoin_tx_info_stats.json``` ... captures information about the participation of every wallet in a given coinjoin transaction.

 <a id="ecj-examples"></a>
 ### 4. Example results